Iran War: Unraveling Pandora’s Box

 Iran war and the straits of Hormuz

-The Strait of Hormuz spans approximately 280 kilometres in length, with its narrowest point measuring only around 50 kilometres wide.
+The Strait of Hormuz spans approximately 280 kilometres, with its narrowest point measuring only around 50 kilometres wide.
 This crucial waterway holds immense global significance as it serves as the sole sea route through which oil from major oil-producing countries like Saudi Arabia, Bahrain, Qatar, Iran, Iraq, Kuwait, and the United Arab Emirates can be exported to the rest of the world.

 The strait’s strategic location and its role in facilitating the movement of oil make it a critical area for international trade and energy security.
-Any disruptions or blockades in this narrow passage could have significant impacts on the global economy and energy markets.
+Any disruptions or blockades in this narrow passage could significantly impact the global economy and energy markets.

 Iran could close the Straits of Hormuz completely.

-At its narrowest point, the Strait of Hormuz measures only 50 kilometres wide, making it a vulnerable area to potential threats.
+The Strait of Hormuz measures only 50 kilometres wide at its narrowest point, making it vulnerable to potential threats.
 One concerning scenario is the deployment of Chinese Silkworm missiles, which could be used to target and destroy supertankers, causing chaos in the region.
-These missiles travel close to the speed of sound and fly at low altitudes, making them difficult to detect by radar, thereby posing a significant challenge to maritime security.
+These missiles travel close to the speed of sound and fly at low altitudes, making them difficult to detect by radar, posing a significant challenge to maritime security.

 In addition to missile attacks, the strait may be flooded with mines, further obstructing maritime traffic.
 Such actions could have devastating consequences, as over 21 million barrels of oil production per day from multiple oil-producing nations could be cut off instantly.
 This amount exceeds the daily consumption of the United States, showcasing the potential impact on global oil markets.